-The best chances for survival are kicking or flailing wildly at your opponent to throw them off balance, throwing your head back in the hopes of connecting with your attacker’s head or chest or refusing to remain still to make it very difficult for an attacker to get a good grip on you.
+The best chances for survival are kicking or flailing wildly at your opponent to throw them off balance, throwing your head back in the hopes of connecting with your attacker’s head or chest, or refusing to remain still to make it very difficult for an attacker to get a good grip on you.

-Person with gun in front of you
+A person with a gun in front of you

 Facing an opponent with a gun standing right in front of you is extremely dangerous.
 The best move in this situation is to run instead of fighting.
 Locate something to hide behind and sprint to it as fast as possible.
 Stay there until the attacker leaves or help arrives.

 In some circumstances, it may not be possible to locate something to hide behind and you will be forced to fight.
 In this case, it’s important to do whatever possible to redirect the line of fire of the weapon.
 By grabbing the weapon and redirecting the barrel away from yourself, you can try to avoid getting shot.